maravento/blackip/README.md

 - This project includes third-party components.
 - Changes must be submitted via Issues.
 Pull requests are not accepted.
+- Blackip is not a blacklist service itself.
+It does not independently verify IPs addresses.
+Its purpose is to consolidate and reformat public blacklist sources to make them compatible with Squid/Iptables/Ipset.
+- If your IP address is listed on Blackip and you believe this is an error, you should check the public sources [SOURCES](https://github.com/maravento/blackip/blob/master/README-es.md#sources), identify which one(s) it appears in, and contact the person responsible for that list to request its removal.
+Once the IP address is removed from the original source, it will automatically disappear from Blackip with the next update.

 ## STARGAZERS